Weegee, the world's first paparazzo, documented the brutality of New York's gang wars of the 1930s and 1940s like no one before or since.

 The Life Of Weegee

-Weegee’s story is similar to so many of those who lived in New York City at the time.
-Born on June 12, 1899 in present day Ukraine, in 1909 the son of a rabbi emigrated to the U.S. with his family.
+Weegee's story is similar to so many of those who lived in New York City at the time.
+Born on June 12, 1899, in present-day Ukraine, in 1909 the son of a rabbi emigrated to the United States with his family.
 In 1935, after working several odd film-related jobs, Weegee began his life as a freelance photographer, and without any formal training.

 Soon enough, Wedge's macabre photos — whose grit was enhanced by his then-uncommon use of flash — found their way inside the pages of everything from the Daily News to the New York Post to the Herald Tribune.